SumoLogic/tailing-sidecar/operator/docs/configuration.md

 **_NOTE: this configuration option is being reviewed and most probably will change.
 Use at your own risk._**

-Named configurations using TailingSidecar allow to define named configurations for multiple tailing sidecars in following form:
+Named configurations using TailingSidecar allow to define named configurations for multiple tailing sidecars in the following form:

 ```yaml
 apiVersion: tailing-sidecar.sumologic.com/v1